How AI Is Learning to Feel Pain and What That Means for Humanity

 How AI Is Being Taught to Feel (the Early Experiments)

-To pull back, to mutter some mechanical version of “ouchies, that hurt”?
+So how do you even begin teaching a machine to wince or to pull back, to mutter some mechanical version of “ouchies, that hurt”?

 Turns out, the lessons are already being tested and applied.

-Think of it as robotic skin: flexible layers laced with sensors that act like nerve endings.
-When cut, burned, or pressed too hard, these sensors don’t just tell the system “error.”
+First there are some artificial pain sensors being made, think of it as robotic skin: flexible layers laced with sensors that act like little nerve endings.
+When cut, burned, or pressed too hard, these sensors don’t just tell the system “error,” they supposedly send something closer to a scream…not just “wrong,” but “this hurts.”

 In 2024, a German research group showed off a robotic hand that could literally flinch.

-Crush it, and next time it avoided the move altogether.
+Burn it, and it jerked back, crush it, and next time it avoided the move altogether.

 A metal limb learning the same dance as a child touching a hot pan: curiosity, pain, retreat, memory.

-A sharp jab might be logged as pain.
+A light tap might read as “okay”, whereas a sharp jab might be logged as pain.

-Almost similar to how our pets seem to know our moods and reflect them back to us!
+Sort of similar to how our pets seem to know our moods and reflect them back to us!

-Whether that’s empathy (or just another trick of code) does it matter if the result is the same?
+Whether that’s empathy (or just another trick of code) does it really matter if the result is the same?

 But Wait, Isn't This Dangerous?